Dave Allen (comedian): Religion

 Allen was a religious sceptic.
 He once said he was "what you might call a practising atheist" and often joked, "I'm an atheist, thank God."
 His scepticism came as a result of his deeply held objections to the rigidity of his strict Catholic schooling.
 Consequently, religion became an important subject for his humour, especially the Catholic Church and the Church of England, generally mocking church customs and rituals rather than beliefs.
-In 1998 he explained:
+In 1998, he explained:

 At the end of his act, Allen always signed off with the words "Goodnight, thank you, and may your God go with you."

 Personal life

+Allen was a well-liked bon vivant.
+Carolyn Soutar in her biography describes a meal at The Golden Century in Sydney "which ended up with Patrick Hockey and Dave taking all the clutter off the table and turning the tablecloth into this huge piece of art.
+Everyone piled in and drew on it as well.
+Between the soy-sauce stains and the wonderful artwork by Patrick and Dave it was really stunning.
+'Dave finished the evening by walking out of the restaurant wrapped in this tablecloth, wearing it like a toga."

-Allen married English actress Judith Stott in 1964.
+He married English actress Judith Stott in 1964.
 The couple had a daughter, Jane (born 1965), and a son, Edward James Tynan O'Mahony (born 1968), who later became a comedian under the name Ed Allen.
-He was also the stepfather of Stott's son Jonathan.
+Allen was also the stepfather of Stott's son Jonathan.
 The marriage ended in divorce in 1983.

 Allen began dating Karin Stark in 1986, and married her in 2003.
 The couple had a son, Cullen, who was born three weeks after Allen's death.

 Allen's hobbies included painting, about which he became increasingly enthusiastic in his later years.
 His first exhibition, Private Views, was held in Edinburgh in 2001.

-Death
+Death and legacy

 On 10 March 2005, at the age of 68, Allen died peacefully in his sleep as a result of sudden arrhythmic death syndrome at his home in Kensington, London.
-He was survived by his wife and children.

-Influence on others

-Highly regarded in Britain, Allen's comic technique and style had a lasting influence on many young British comedians.
-His targets were often figures of authority, his style was observational rather than gag-driven, and his language frequently ripe; as such he was a progenitor for the "alternative" comedians of the 1980s.
+Highly regarded in Britain, Allen's comic technique and style had a lasting influence on many young British comedians including Jimmy Carr.
+His targets were often figures of authority, his style was observational rather than gag-driven, and his language was frequently ripe; as such, he was a progenitor for the "alternative" comedians of the 1980s.
 Stewart Lee has cited Allen as an influence.

 In his native Ireland, he always remained somewhat controversial.
 His mocking of the Catholic Church made him unpopular amongst some Irish Catholics, while his mocking of the Ulster Protestant leader Ian Paisley made him unpopular amongst many Protestants in Northern Ireland.

-In a 2017 interview with Howard Stern, Adam Sandler cited Allen as one of his first comedic influences when he saw his act at the Nevele hotel at the age of 10.
+In a 2017 interview with Howard Stern, Adam Sandler cited Allen as one of his first comedic influences when he saw his act at the Nevele Hotel at the age of 10.

 A dramatisation of Allen's life and career, entitled Dave Allen At Peace, was shown on RTÉ One and BBC Two in 2018, with Aidan Gillen portraying Allen.